Roman-Supernova-PIT/pub-rose-2025/data_release/Readme.md

 # The Hourglass Simulation

 This simulation is a catalog of transients from the [Nancy Grace Roman][roman] [High-Latitude Time-Domain Core Community Survey][hltds] produced by the [Roman Supernova Cosmology Project Infrastructure Team][pit].
+There are 71,716 objects, 12,473,457 photometric values, and 563,230 spectra.
 The is the data associated with Rose et al. 2025.
 Details of the simulation process and associated input files can be found in that paper.

 [hltds]:https://science.nasa.gov/mission/roman-space-telescope/high-latitude-time-domain-survey/
 [pit]: https://github.com/roman-supernova-pit
 [roman]: https://roman.gsfc.nasa.gov

 ## Files